EMMANUELWB/Telecom-nigeria-analysis/README.md

 - After conversion, WB and NCC totals align closely, with small gaps due to reporting methods.
 - **Subscriptions and teledensity rose steadily until 2021, then plummeted from 2022 onward.**
 - By 2023, subscriptions fell back to ~220 million, with teledensity also declining, driven largely by the **NIN–SIM linkage directive (2022–2023)** that barred unregistered lines.
 - The recent decline highlights a **critical shift** in Nigeria’s telecom sector after years of uninterrupted growth.
+- This disruption is clearly quantified in the **impact_results table**, where subscription losses following the 2022 and 2023 enforcement dates show sharp negative changes.

 ## Tools